neherlab/treetime/README.md

 TreeTime aims at being a compromise between sophisticated probabilistic models of evolution and fast heuristics.
 It implements GTR models of ancestral inference and branch length optimization, but takes the tree topology as given.
 The only topology optimization are resolution of polytomies in a way that is most (approximately) consistent with the sampling time constraints on the tree.
-The package is designed to be used as a stand-alone tool as well as a module plugged in a bigger phylogenetic tool.
+The package is designed to be used as a stand-alone tool or as a library used in larger phylogenetic analysis workflows.

 #### Features
 * ancestral sequence reconstruction (marginal and joint maximum likelihood)